 |100% vesting at end of 5th year||1%|

 Performance vesting has become more popular for grants of restricted stock and restricted stock units than for grants of stock options.
-Just over 5% of the companies in Ayco's survey group have provided for performance-based vesting in option grants made during the past five years.
+Just over 5% of the companies in Ayco's 2017–2018 survey group provided for performance-based vesting in option grants made during the prior five years.
 In some cases, only the CEO or the most senior executives have options with performance targets.
 Typical goals include share-price appreciation, total shareholder return, or hitting designated financial targets.
 (For details about these types of grants, see the FAQ about stock options with performance-based features.)

 Acceleration Of Vesting

 For qualified retirement, at death, or upon disability, many plans now accelerate vesting, continue the normal vesting schedule, or give this decision to the committee that administers the plan.
-We found that just under 10% of the companies continue vesting and nearly 40% of the companies provide for automatic or discretionary acceleration of vesting in the event of retirement.
+In 2017–2018, Ayco found that just under 10% of the companies continue vesting and nearly 40% of the companies provide for automatic or discretionary acceleration of vesting in the event of retirement.
 Upon the death of an optionholder, this percentage rises to 62% of companies.

 Acceleration Of Vesting For Changes In Control